-The internet, and especially the search engine, is a private investigator’s best friend.
+The internet is a private investigator’s best friend, especially the search engine.
 Private investigators use the internet to search public records databases, look up phone numbers and addresses, search the dark web, do background checks, and more.

-However, sifting through a search engine’s myriad of search results can be a daunting task and may consume a lot of your valuable time.
-Learn how to save time by focusing on the right search engines.
+However, sifting through a search engine’s myriad search results can be daunting and may consume a lot of your valuable time.
+Learn how to save time by focusing on suitable search engines.
 Plus, learn to enter the correct queries to ensure the most relevant and accurate information is returned.
 The following books can help you:

 - Learn how to use the internet to dig up facts and information quickly

 - Learn how to search in the right places